Inclusion in wild places: Addressing the past, present and future

 Following recent articles in the press and social media the Trust has received a number of enquiries on its stance on inclusion, Black Lives Matter and the legacy of John Muir in relation to both.

 The John Muir Trust has been directly engaged with the issues of equal participation, inclusion and access in outdoor learning and conservation for many years.
 The underlying structural issues in our society highlighted by the Black Lives Matter movement and in recent headlines are sadly not new and our concerns with them are ongoing.

 The Trust has from its outset worked with diverse communities across the UK to engage and empower them in their own environmental futures, from Knoydart at the very beginnings of the organisation to most recently Langholm in the Borders, where we have made substantial financial pledges to support local self-determination and where we hope to contribute towards progressive change.

 As well as through community partnership and land management, the Trust engages with the public through the John Muir Award, an initiative that encourages people from every walk of life to engage with wild nature more fully.
 Our Award staff work in partnership across the UK with around 1,800 delivery organisations, enabling 40,000 people a year to achieve an award which acknowledges their achievement in nature and conservation.
-28 per cent of that work is inclusion work, which includes Black Asian Minority Ethnic (BAME) communities.
+28 per cent of that work is inclusion work, engaging with a wide diversity of communities.

 Our partnership work includes young Muslim Community Centre learners in London, ground breaking organisation Boots and Beards, unaccompanied asylum seekers in Glasgow, showcasing underrepresented voices such as Sarra’s story and a contribution to partnership plans to ensure National Parks are Parks for All, to name just a few.